PrestaShop/prestashop-specs/back-office/wishlist.md

 Special login pop-up features:
 -	add a go-back setting to the URL so that, once the user is logged in, they are redirected to the page they were on (any page)
--	the user is then asked to select the favourites list in which he/she wants to save the product.
+-	the user is then asked to select the favorites list in which he/she wants to save the product.

 ### US 2: View my favourite products
 ##### As a logged-in user, I can view and sort my favourite products